8base/old-documentation/docs/8base-console/teams.md

 1. Are not allowed to edit the data model.
 2. Are only allowed to view their own records.

-To accomplish this, they'd add a new role in [`Settings > Roles`](https://app.8base.com/settings/roles) called "Steve - Developer Role".
+To accomplish this, they'd add a new role in [`App Services > Roles`](https://app.8base.com/app-services/roles) called "Steve - Developer Role".
 Then in the role's data configuration window, they'd update all tables to only allow the Steve to read and update *User's Records*.
 Next, in the role's app configuration window, they'd ensure that *Data: Enable for role: Schema Access* is unchecked.

 When inviting the developer as a team member, this new role can get attached to the invitation.
 Otherwise, it can get attribute to their team member profile once they've accepted the invitation.